asynkron/OtelMCP/docs/aspire-sample-integration.md

 ## Troubleshooting tips

 - **Connection refused** from the Aspire services usually means the embedded receiver failed to start.
 Check the AppHost logs for OtelMCP startup errors (for example, database file permissions).
-- If you prefer to keep the receiver on PostgreSQL, start `docker compose up db` before launching it so migrations can succeed.
 - To forward telemetry from containerized workloads, replace `localhost` in `OTEL_EXPORTER_OTLP_ENDPOINT` with the host's IP or use Docker networking aliases.
 You can set these environment variables before running the AppHost to bypass the embedded collector wiring.

 With this setup you gain a realistic telemetry stream—driven by a fully instrumented Aspire application—feeding directly into the MCP-enabled OTLP receiver for end-to-end testing.